mm80843/T3.5/docs/Benef/PBN__Benef_1277.md

 # __Enhanced disinfection in hospitals__

-## Name of the Benefit

-The use of environmental-friendly sustainable disinfection technologies can effectively disinfect hospitals, reducing the risk of healthcare workers and patients getting infected with COVID-19.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from investing in sustainable disinfection technologies as it can contribute to the safety of hospitals, reducing the risk of infection and improving the value of healthcare facilities.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1440.md)